 An anarchistic, satirical, zany, anti-war film, one of the Marx Brothers' finest.
-Mrs. Teasdale (Margaret Dumont), wealthy millionaire supporter of the financially strapped, tiny country of Freedonia, decides to appoint a new president, dictatorial Rufus T. Firefly (Groucho).
-War clouds threaten almost immediately when Firefly insults neighboring Sylvania's ambassador Trentino (Louis Calhern).
-Chicolini (Chico) and Brownie (Harpo) are hired as incompetent spies sent to get war plans.
+Mrs. Teasdale (Margaret Dumont), wealthy millionaire supporter of the financially strapped, tiny country of Freedonia, decided to appoint a new president, dictatorial Rufus T. Firefly (Groucho).
+War clouds threatened almost immediately when Firefly insulted neighboring Sylvania's ambassador Trentino (Louis Calhern).
+Chicolini (Chico) and Brownie (Harpo) were hired as incompetent spies sent to get war plans.
 With classic diplomatic blunders, comic combat, terrific one-liners, slapstick gags, and great political humor.

 Footlight Parade (1933), 104 minutes, D. Lloyd Bacon